-Join us Friday, February 18, 2022 at 7:30 AM as legendary Dick Fosbury presents “Breakfast with Fosbury and Friends.”
-The 2022 speaker will be Ryan Crouser, current Olympic and World Record holder in the shot put.
+Join us Friday, February 17, 2023 at 7:00 am as legendary Dick Fosbury presents “Breakfast with Fosbury and Friends.”
+The 2023 speaker will be Ryan Crouser, current Olympic and World Record holder in the shot put.
 You definitely don’t want to miss this event.
-Venue is the Student Union Ballroom on the ISU campus.
+Venue is the Shoshone Bannock Hotel & Casino in Fort Hall.
 Doors open at 7:00 am.
 Tickets required.

 Tours originate at Holt Arena and last approximately an hour.
 Avaliable times are Thursday & Friday at 11am or 2pm.
 Once you complete the registration, you will be contacted via email by ISU.
 Go Bengals!

 Some may have predicted Olympic glory for Allyson Felix when she first competed at Simplot Games in 2001 as an outstanding high school sophomore, but even the most optimistic could not have foreseen her sustained success over the two decades since.